Raising awareness in communities statewide.

 Every year, many historic properties across the state of Washington are threatened by demolition or neglect.
 Collectively, these properties contribute to the quality of life we enjoy and shape the daily experiences of living in small towns, large cities and rural countryside across the state.
 It is an understatement to say that our historic resources help to paint a distinct Washington portrait, and it is certainly no overstatement to conclude that their loss would leave large gaps in that canvas.

-We announced our annual list of Most Endangered Historic Properties in the State of Washington on Monday, April 25th.
-The announcement came during the organization’s This Place Matters reception, held at the Lake Chelan Chamber of Commerce.
-The reception is an affinity event hosted by the Washington Trust to kickoff this week’s RevitalizeWA conference in Chelan.
+We announced our 2016 list of Most Endangered Historic Properties in the State of Washington on Monday, April 25th, 2016 as an announcement during our This Place Matters

 reception held at the Lake Chelan Chamber of Commerce.
 The reception is an affinity event hosted by the Washington Trust to kickoff our annual preservation and Main Street conference, RevitalizeWA.